pdjr-signalk/pdjr-skplugin-renotifier/README.md

 Where _script_ is the name of the script file and _arg_ is an argument of a type dependent upon script function (see above).
+For example the command:
+``
+echo "Hello!" | SMS +447786119911
+``
+will attempt to send a simple text message to the indicated phone number.

 __signalk_notifier__ will execute _script_ when a notification event occurs and pass a textual description the notification message via _script_'s standard input.